Wiltshire

-Wiltshire is characterised by its high downland and wide valleys.
-Salisbury Plain is noted for being the location of the Stonehenge and Avebury stone circles (which together are a UNESCO Cultural and World Heritage site) and other ancient landmarks, and as a training area for the British Army.
+Salisbury Plain is noted for the Stonehenge and Avebury stone circles, which together are a UNESCO World Heritage Site, and other ancient landmarks.
+Much of the plain is a training area for the British Army.
 The city of Salisbury is notable for its medieval cathedral.
-Swindon is the county’s largest town and commercial centre, with a population of 230,000.
-Large country houses open to the public include Longleat (where there is also a safari park) and the National Trust's Stourhead.
+Large country houses open to the public include Longleat, where there is also a safari park, and the National Trust's Stourhead.

 Toponymy

-The county, in the 9th century written as Wiltunscir, later Wiltonshire, is named after the former county town of Wilton.
+The county, in the 9th century written as Wiltunscir, is named after the former county town of Wilton.